nguyensjsu/fa21-202-pied-piper/individual/siddhant/README.md

 ### What was done?
 - I finished integrating Faizali's Leaderboard Screen code to the greenfoor project.
 - I also finished the Transition Screen (user can now input their player alias), it also displays alias name and score on the screen before Leaderboard Screen.
+- John finished his work on the Boss Level and implemented Strategy pattern to create more difficult UFO patterns.
 - John updated the ReadMe, added UML diagrams and architecture diagram to the repo's ReadMe.
 - Roger worked on the burndown chart and started working on the user story video.